loda-lang/loda-cpp/LANGUAGE.md

 ### Calls

 Calling another LODA program is supported using the `cal` operation.
 This assumes you are evaluating the program as a sequence (see below).
-It takes two arguments.
+This operation takes two arguments.
 The first one is the parameter of the called program.
 The second argument is the number of the OEIS program to be called (see below).
 The result is stored in the first argument.
 For example, the operation `cal $2,45` evaluates the program A000045 (Fibonacci numbers) using the argument value in `$2` and overrides it with the result.

 ### Termination